Go to content

 • Logotype variants

-For Feelgood’s previous solutions, I had struggled a bit to find matching free-to-use SVG icons.
+Previously, I had struggled to find matching free-to-use SVG icons for the solutions I had been working on.
 This approach wasn’t going to cut it any longer, we needed a proper icon library.

-Kuno and I had look at several libraries before going with Streamline.
+Kuno and I had look at several libraries before deciding on Streamline.
 This library has an impressive amount of well-categorized icons available in multiple variants.
 It’s also used by Booking.com.

 Lots of mostly blue icons aligned in several columns in Figma.